-- In a large bowl, combine the sausage meat with the Dijon mustard, chives, chervil, egg, salt and white pepper.
+- In a large bowl, combine the sausage meat with the Dijon mustard, chives, chervil, egg, salt, and white pepper.
 Lay out the meat on a baking sheet and put another baking sheet on top.
-With a rolling-pin, gently roll over the top baking sheet in order to roll out the meat to about 1cm thick
+With a rolling pin, gently roll over the top baking sheet in order to roll out the meat to about 1cm / ½” thick

 - To make the Bois Boudran dipping sauce, mix all the ingredients for the sauce together in a bowl until combined.
 Cover and set aside

-- To cook the Scotch eggs, fill a large saucepan with vegetable oil to halfway and heat the oil to 180ºC, using a sugar thermometer to check the temperature (or use a deep fat fryer)
+- To cook the Scotch eggs, fill a large saucepan with vegetable oil to halfway and heat the oil to 180ºC / 375℉ (or use a deep fat fryer)

 What worked and what didn’t:

 But it was well worth it.
-Scotch eggs are always an eye catcher at (dinner) parties and these Scotch quail eggs are fabulous: crunchy on the outside, nicely seasoned succulent meat around the oozy, richly flavoured quails eggs.
-Also they go very well together well with the Bois Boudran sauce, which is not only packed with intense flavours and great depth from the chervil and tarragon, but is also nicely textured due to the chopped shallots and tomatoes.
-They were gone in no-time, so that’s always a good sign.
+Scotch eggs are always an eye catcher at (dinner) parties, and these Scotch quail eggs are fabulous: crunchy on the outside, nicely seasoned succulent meat around the oozy, richly flavored quails eggs.
+Also, they go very well together well with the Bois Boudran sauce, which is not only packed with intense flavors and great depth from the chervil and tarragon but is also nicely textured due to the chopped shallots and tomatoes.
+They were gone in no time, so that’s always a good sign.

-What I love about this sauce is that it’s super easy to make and that it’s extremely versatile.
-Based on the recipes I found, you can use it as an accompaniment for salmon, tuna, prawns, scallops, roast potatoes, gourmet hamburgers and roast chickens.
+What I love about this sauce is that it’s super easy to make and that it’s incredibly versatile.
+Based on the recipes I found, you can use it as an accompaniment for salmon, tuna, prawns, scallops, roast potatoes, gourmet hamburgers, and roast chickens.
 However, I also saw it being used as dressing for celeriac salad, marinade for chicken satay and dipping sauce for Scotch eggs.

 The recipe is accurate, easy to follow and indeed yields 12 Scotch quails eggs.
-To help eating and dipping, I halved them and added 1 teaspoon of bois boudran sauce on top, so you’d have 24 servings.
+To help to eat and dipping, I halved them and added 1 teaspoon of bois boudran sauce on top, so you’d have 24 servings.

 The recipe for the Scotch quail eggs calls for quite a bit of salt.
-As said, I ended up only using 2 to 3g of salt as the sausage meat was already seasoned.
-To check if it needed more salt, I pan-fried a small patty to be able to taste the finished product; it didn’t.
-A great way to avoid over-seasoning!
+As said, I ended up only using a good pinch of salt as the sausage meat was already seasoned.

-In view of the quantity of Scotch eggs and its versatility, I doubled the quantities for the Bois Boudran and that yielded about 900ml of sauce.
+Given the number of Scotch eggs and its versatility, I doubled the quantities for the Bois Boudran and that yielded about 900ml / 1 quart of sauce.
 I only ended up using about a third during the party so had some leftovers.

-Please accept my sincere apologies for the extremely corny jars…
+Please accept my sincere apologies for the incredibly corny jars…

 Not that I can think of.